jameshume/jehtech/src/html/verilog.md

 Verilog arrays can only be reference one element at a time.

+### Vectors and Arrays Layout

+In Verilog, you don't usually have very much control over how things get laid out.
+The tools will usually infer whether, for example, an FPGA's block RAM will be used to implement something or logic units will be used instead.
+This a memory array (see above) may or may not get allocated to BRAM.

 ### Always Blocks
 See [Tutorial – Sequential Code on your FPGA -- Using Process (in VHDL) or Always Block (in Verilog) with Clocks](https://nandland.com/tutorial-sequential-code-on-your-fpga/).

+NOTE **only registers (`reg`) can be used in `always` blocks** and registers are a precious resource.

-Not usually used to combinatorial logic as the same effect can be achieved with `assign`, outside of a block.
+Not usually used for combinational logic as the same effect can be achieved with `assign`, outside of a block.

 The NANDLAND author gives the following two, almost equivalent pieces of code: